Special church activities are announced

 The sermon title at the 8:15, 9:30 and 11 a.m.
-Sunday services in First Presbyterian Church, Gloucester, will be “I Guess That’s Why They Call it the Blues.”
+Sunday services in First Presbyterian Church, Gloucester, will be “Everything You Need to Know about Jealousy.”

 Gloucester Point Baptist

-The sermon title of Pastor Bud Goude of Gloucester Point Baptist Church at 11 a.m.
-Sunday will be “Conversions and the Antioch Church.”
-C.A.R.E. ministry will meet at 2 p.m.
+Pastor Bud Goude of Gloucester Point Baptist Church will preach at the 11 a.m.
+Sunday service.
+The C.A.R.E. ministry will meet at 2 p.m.

 Groves Memorial Presbyterian